Rules are subject to change at any time | Last Updated : 28/05/2020

 - If you require to take a situation to the TeamSpeak Support channels, please wait until the situation has finished.

 2.2 Metagaming - Using any out-of-character knowledge to your advantage in a Roleplay/Combat situation is not permitted.

-- This includes messaging faction members to come online to bring numbers above the required to rob the bank or armory.
+- This includes messaging faction members to come online to bring numbers above the required limit to rob the bank, evidence locker, destroyer or armory.

-- 2.3 Power Gaming - Altering any RP scenarios in order to only best suit yourself or faction is not permitted.
+2.3 Power Gaming - Altering any RP scenarios in order to only best suit yourself or faction is not permitted.
 You must be willing to roleplay situations fully and not ruin others roleplay experience in order to benefit yours.
 Attempting to abuse server rules to gain an unfair advantage in game also is considered power gaming and low RP standard.